DRLEdition19/profork-OFICIAL/README.md

 Please do not ask for support on the Batocera Discord or reddit forums; the moderators are aggressive about denying support if add-ons are installed.

-Thanks to Uureel for the original scripts and Kron4ek for the conty (Arch) container.
+Thanks to Uureel for many of the original scripts and Kron4ek for the conty (Arch) container.

 Also thanks to IVAN-HC for some of the appimage builds.